-- Assess scene safety

-- 2. Safety of self

-- 3. Safety of public safety professionals

-- 4. Safety of patient

-- 5. Observe for uncontrolled agitation, combativeness.
-AMS impeding necessary medical care or pulling at necessary medical interventions (IV lines, endotracheal tubes)

-- Employ alternative methods to avoid physically restraining the patient

-- Restrain patient if alternatives fail and/or it is necessary to maintain necessary medical intervention or to carry out treatment protocols
+- .
+Assess scene safety - 2.
+Safety of self - 3.
+Safety of public safety professionals - 4.
+Safety of patient - 5.
+Observe for uncontrolled agitation, combativeness, AMS impeding necessary medical care or pulling at necessary medical interventions (IV lines, endotracheal tubes) - Employ alternative methods to avoid physically restraining the patient - Restrain patient if alternatives fail and/or it is necessary to maintain necessary medical intervention or to carry out treatment protocols - Treat Hyperactive Delirium with severe agitation

-- Treat excited delirium